Association of Professional Accountants and Auditors of the Republic of Moldova

 With the Law on Auditing Activities requiring application of the IESBA Code as promulgated by the Ministry of Finance for auditors since 2012, ACAP focuses on obtaining translations of the IESBA Code and on providing support to its members.
 ACAP reports that it had played a major role in promoting the need for introducing the requirement for application of the IESBA Code in law.

 ACAP collaborates with professional accountancy organizations from Russia and Romania to ensure that the latest translation is made available to auditors and obtains relevant permissions from IFAC.
-As of 2017, the 2015 IESBA Code as translated in Russian and Romanian is being applied.
+As of 2020, the 2018 IESBA Code as translated in Romanian is being applied.
 ACAP reports that the requirements of this version of the Code have been incorporated into ACAP’s educational and training materials.

 ACAP reports that it monitors the changes made to the IESBA Code of Ethics and the IESBA work program so they can be incorporated into ACAP’s framework on a timely basis.
 However, it is not clear what version of the IESBA Code, if any, is required for application for all ACAP members, which include other accounting professionals besides auditors.